kahlil/flow-state/README.md

 > One Direction Data Stream

-A library to easily apply a unidirectional dataflow in your apps with RxJS.
+A Redux-ish library to easily apply a unidirectional dataflow in your apps with RxJS.

 ## Install